How much do you really know about the industry?

 - Benihana was founded by a professional wrestler, Hiroaki Aoki, who raised capital by driving an ice cream truck.
-Additional fun fact: Hiroaki is Steve Aoki's father! (source).
+Bonus fact: Hiroaki is Steve Aoki's father! (source).

 - Ever get guac at Chipotle?
 It might have been from Jason Mraz's backyard.
 The singer sells avocados to the burrito chain (source).